 9. Move your body

 Getting some movement each day will improve your mood and your body.
 Do what feels good to you at the moment.
-Slow walks are lovely since you can take your baby with you and let them nap.
+Slow walks are lovely since you can take your baby and let them nap.
 Dancing is a fun activity that also gets your heart pumping.

 Note: if you have diastasis recti, your abdominals will need more healing time and possibly physical therapy.

-10. Schedule beauty appointments
+10. Schedule self-care appointments

 Do whatever will make you feel your best.
 Perhaps a fresh haircut would add some pep to your step.
 Get a massage to ease your tension, and add a facial to improve your postpartum skin.
-You can spare one hour for a beauty appointment, and your family and friends will love the opportunity to bond with your little one while you’re out.

 11. Prioritize sleep

 Your mood suffers, and negative self-image rears its ugly head when you’re sleep-deprived.
 However, a good night’s sleep is nearly impossible for new moms.
-Luckily, there are some things you can try to make prioritizing your beauty rest a little easier.

 12. Talk to a professional

-Taking care of your mental well-being is just as important as your physical health.
+Taking care of your mental well-being is as important as your physical health.
 If you’ve tried self-care and still have negative feelings about yourself and your body, or if your thoughts escalate, please see a mental health professional.
-Postpartum depression is common for women, affecting one in seven new moms.

 Try to be kind to your new body

-The best thing you can do for yourself right now is to give yourself some grace.
+The best thing you can do for yourself right now is give yourself grace.
 You’ve come so far.
 You carried your child for nine months, gave birth, and are in the midst of a very trying time — both physically and emotionally.